Saul-Mirone/algs4-devcontainer/README.md

 1. [Create a repo from this template on Github.](https://github.com/Saul-Mirone/algs4-devcontainer/generate)
 2. Clone the repo.
 3. Enter the local directory with your shell and type `.code`.
-4. `Cmd/Ctrl-Shift-P` and run `Remote-Containers: Open Folder in Container`.
+4. Type `Cmd/Ctrl-Shift-P` and run `Remote-Containers: Open Folder in Container`.
+   (Or you can also just click the `Reopen in Container` button in toast.)
 5. Enjoy learning!